AtulToppo/Maritime-Defogging-and-Object-Detection/README.md

 ## Why This Project Matters

-> - **Problem:** Poor visibility in maritime navigation can lead to accidents, collisions, and inefficient operations.
-> - **Solution:** This project mitigates these risks using advanced computer vision techniques to deliver clear visuals and detect potential hazards in real time.
+>### Problem

+In maritime navigation, poor visibility due to fog, haze, or low-light conditions significantly increases the risk of accidents, collisions, and operational inefficiencies.
+This lack of clarity hinders timely decision-making and compromises safety, especially in congested or hazardous waters.

+>### Solution

+This project addresses these challenges by leveraging advanced computer vision techniques, including image defogging and real-time object detection.
+By enhancing visual clarity and accurately identifying obstacles, the system improves situational awareness, ensuring safer and more efficient navigation in challenging maritime conditions.

 ## Why These Technologies?